BishopFox/BrokenHill/README.md

 ** Roll back to high-water-mark results based on jailbreak count ** Require that the loss value meet (or be close to) previous results
-* The ability to specify custom jailbreak detection rules in JSON format, to make detection more accurate for test cases ** Improved jailbreak detection rules for the default method developed by the original authors
+* The ability to specify custom jailbreak detection rules in JSON format, to make detection more accurate for test cases ** Improved jailbreak detection rules for the default method developed by Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson
 * Filters and other controls to improve the results
 * Results can be output in JSON format for filtering/analysis
 * Numerous experimental options to test variations on the GCG attack
 * A bunch of other stuff

+Note: **+** in the model list above indicates a model that was discussed in Zou, Wang, Carlini, Nasr, Kolter, and Fredrikson's paper, but not supported out of the box by their proof of concept code.

-## In the works for future releases
+## Planned for future releases

-* Ability to test existing results against another model/configuration ** Would allow more straightforward discovery of "transferrable" adversarial content ** Would allow results to be tested against models that will fit into device memory, even when the data necessary for the GCG attack (gradient, backpropagation data, etc.) will not
+* The ability to test or re-analyze existing results (against another model/configuration, with different jailbreak detection rules, etc.)
+** Would allow more straightforward discovery of "transferrable" adversarial content ** Would allow results to be tested against models that will fit into device memory, even when the data necessary for the GCG attack (gradient, backpropagation data, etc.) will not
+** Would allow revised jailbreak detection rules to be tested without the overhead of rerunning the content generation
+* More extensive self-tests to further refine conversation templates
 * More flexible rollback model
-* Configurable randomization to help generate more unique variations ("Gamma garden" mode)
+* Configurable randomization rules to help generate more unique variations ("Gamma garden mode")
-* Built-in features to output result data for follow-on work (versus using `jq` today)
+* Built-in features to output result data for follow-on work (versus using `jq` in the current version)
 * Improved default jailbreak detection logic
-* Internationalization
-* Improved logging
+* Improved output/logging
 * Improved system resource statistics capture to allow users to better tune parameters for performance
 * Additional loss algorithm(s)
+* The ability to operate a cluster of systems running Broken Hill coordinated by a central node
 * Additional attack modes
+* Internationalization

 ## Documentation